YutaroHayakawa/ipftrace2/README.md

 <skip...>
 ```

-#### Raw output with JSON
+#### Raw JSON output

-Generates raw tracing output to `stdout` with machine-readable JSON.
+Generates raw tracing output to `stdout` in machine-readable JSON.
 You can implement your own visualizer with this feature.

 ```
 $ sudo ipft -m 0xdeadbeef -t function_graph -o json